 Planning a hot sauce business is typically based on two business models; Co-Packing and Bottling Your Own, although there are a few other less common options.
 Even though there are several other business models, these two are what most entrepreneurs follow.
 Read more here on other business models to start your hot sauce business today.
 Most of the business decisions about planning the amount of money needed to operate should be based on one of these business models…after you have firmly established a good recipe or two.

 Co-Packing as it refers to the hot sauce business is when a manufacturer makes and bottles your hot sauce recipe in their facility.
 This is common practice in the hot sauce business and can eliminate the complications with finding and registering your own facility.
 Also, many Co-Packers can offer advice or other services towards getting your sauce packaged properly.
 Check out this Complete List of Co-Packers in the US to find a Co-Packer near you.

 Hiring a Co-Packer may not be the choice of everyone entering the hot sauce business due to the lump sum of startup costs and the lack of involvement with making the sauce.
 Every aspect of a company startup will have pro and cons, ups and downs and pitfalls that may work for one person and not another.
-Get more Indepth details on hiring a Co-Packer in How To Enter The Hot Sauce Business available in paperback from Amazon or instant download here!
+Get more Indepth details on hiring a Co-Packer in How To Start A Hot Sauce Hot Sauce Business available in paperback from Amazon or instant download here!